Coronavirus cases on college campuses worries state’s top doctor

 TOPEKA, Kan.
-(KSNT) — There have been 723 new coronavirus cases and 6 new deaths in Kansas since Monday.
+(KSNW) – There have been 723 new coronavirus cases and six new deaths in Kansas since Monday.
 With Kansas schools reopening, the state’s top doctor is expressing his concern about the virus spread.

 Most schools began classes just this week but are already seeing positive cases.
 Secretary Norman says this is likely because students were already sick before going to school.
 Norman adds this is a further reason for schools to not hold large gatherings, like sporting events or large lectures, right now.